 About Angel Chang

-American womenswear designer Angel Chang began her career designing for Donna Karan Collection in New York and Chloé (See by Chloé) in Paris.
+Angel Chang is an American womenswear designer specializing in indigenous craftsmanship and traditional knowledge as a solution to climate change.
+She began her career designing for the Donna Karan Collection in New York and Chloé (See by Chloé) in Paris.

 Her first eponymous label (2006 – 2008) incorporated smart textiles into hi-tech garments and received several accolades including the Ecco Domani Fashion Foundation Award and the Cartier Women’s Initiative Award.
 The collection’s use of innovative materials, including color-changing prints, light-up fabrics, and self-heating linings, was a first for the American designer market.